 (a) Have a significantly greater difficulty in learning than the majority of others of the same age; or

 (b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-A Copy of the SEND code of practise can be found below:
+A copy of the SEND code of practice can be found below:

 SENCO stands for "Special Educational Needs Co-ordinator".
 A SENCO is responsible for the day-to-day operation of the school's SEN policy.
 All mainstream schools must appoint a teacher to be their SENCO.